pybraries/pybraries/docs/readme.rst

 Pybraries is a Python wrapper for the libraries.io API.

-Use it to subscribe to and unsubscribe from updates to open source packages.
+You can use it to subscribe to and unsubscribe from updates to open source packages.

-You can also use pybraries to find information about many aspects of open source packages and repositories.
+You can also use it to find information about many aspects of open source packages and repositories.

 Pybraries is currently at pre-alpha.